To bring happiness and help improve the quality of life through music and music education.

 To promote and support music education.

-Over 150 Years of Commitment
+Celebrating 160 Years of Commitment to Pianists

 Steinert & Sons was founded in 1860 by Morris Steinert.
 Steinert was born in Bavaria in 1831 and emigrated to New York City in 1850.
 He brought with him a craft for making eye glasses and optical goods which he learned from an uncle; a musical proficiency in piano, organ and violin, which he learned at a monastery in his home town; and ten francs.